Aschente0/project-more-cookies/README.md

-#The Infinite Potluck
+# The Infinite Potluck

-##Team Members
+## Team Members
 - Jan Miguel Marchan, github: JMMarchan
 - Yuk-Ming Lam, github: Aschente0

-##Web application description
+## Web application description

-Collaborative recipe creation
-- people are given a database with a list of ingredients, combinations of ingredients and techniques
-- database is visualized in 2d plot by similarity
-- focus on key combinations and pairings and cooking techniques, sorting by flavor and texture
-- people review, comment, collaborate, remix on recipes
+**The Infinite Potluck** is a collaborative recipe creation and sharing web application.
+Users can browse and contribute to a curated database of recipes.
+The recipes are visualized on a map where users can find new recipes, as well as filter based on ingredients, cuisines, and prepeation.
+Users can review and comment on recipes.
+They can also collaborate on recipes in real time.

-##Beta version key features
+## Beta version key features

+- Meals are displayed on a map
+- Users can sign up to add recipes, as well as comment and review them
+- Users vote on recipes, highly reviewed recipes are added to the map
+- Users can remix recipes and collaborate with others in real time

-##Final version key features
+## Final version additional features

+- Moderaters can be assigned to review recipes before they are added to the map
+- Highly reviewed users can be awarded as Potluck Chefs where they have recipe creating lessons that people can join in on
+- Filtering and sorting the recipes, with the visualization changing in real time
+- Collaboration is given more features such as recommended ingredients, cooking techniques.

-##Technology Used
+## Technology Used

-- next.js for server
+- next.js for server side rendering of web app
-- Highcharts for database visualization
-- Some recipe api
 - TogetherJS for collaboration
+- Edamam as a recipe database

-##Top 5 technical challenges
+## Top 5 technical challenges

--
--
--
+- Handling the visualization of a large database of recipes on a map
+- Real time collaboration for recipes